MFang10/MDP_Robot_System/README.md

 # Documentation
-System for deployment: FinalSystem
-Refer to the two PDF files in the repository for detailed explantion for 'FinalSystem'.
+Refer to the two PDF files in the repository for detailed explantion for 'FinalSystem', which is the system for actual deployment.

 # Acknowledgement